anthrax3/plack-middleware-antibot/README.md

 submitting forms.
 Every filter implements its own checks, so see their documentation.

+Plack::Middleware::Antibot uses scoring system (0 to 1) to determine if the client is a bot.
+Thus it can be configured to match any needs.

 ## `$env`

 Some filters set additional `$env` keys all prefixed with `antibot.`.
 For